Thales Model A

 Christian Hamann's collection includes the Thales KA, with pictures of its restoration.

-rechnen-ohne-strom.de has two, the older one with a counter, and a similar one but with a plastic case.
+Rechnen Ohne Strom has a page for Thales pinwheel machines, and has two KAs, the older one with a counter, and a similar one but with a plastic case.